-The East African Safari Rally was a grueling motor race through rough terrain and most of the winning drivers were local, but that didn’t stop famous outsiders from competing.
+The East African Safari Rally was a gruelling motor race through rough terrain and most of the winning drivers were local, but that didn’t stop famous outsiders from competing.
 Stirling Moss (Grand Prix legend) and his sister Pat Moss-Carlsson both took part in the sixties.
-During a stop over at one of the staging point outside Kampala, I managed to meet both of them.
+During a stopover at one of the staging points outside Kampala, I managed to meet them both.

 Mum’s car was an MG Sport that didn’t rally, except downhill.
-It wasn’t designed for Kampala’s hills, it took some feet – sorry feat – to climb just the gentlest of slopes.
+It wasn’t designed for Kampala’s hills; it took some feat to climb just the gentlest of slopes.
 Mum sold the car to a friend.
 I suspect the new owner struggled to stay friends with us after their drive home to Kololo, the neighbouring hill.

 Kololo had an airfield also known as Independence Park.
-Once a year, we would amble over for the anniversary celebrations and watch the Ugandan Air Force fly past.
-Prime minister Milton Obote and the president aka King Freddie (see blog 50) took the salute.
+Once a year, we would amble over for anniversary celebrations and watch the Ugandan Air Force fly past.
+Prime minister Milton Obote and the president, aka King Freddie, took the salute.